scooter99boston/bbu-gf/docs/gf_info/consortium.md

 1. Gold accumulates at this solid foundational layer of the earth because water can't "wash it down" any further.
 The implication here is that our public identity utility ledger is the bedrock for business trust worldwide.
 2. A “bedrock” principle is one that forms the basis for others principles.
 Our public identity utility ledger aims to provide the foundational principles for the exchange of trusted personal data.

-## Board of Directors
+## Governing Board
-The Consortium will appoint a Board of Directors ("BoD") as the governing body of the Directed Fund.
-The BoD will be comprised of representatives from membership as outlined in "Exhibit B" of the Bedrock Business Utility Fund Charter.
+The Consortium will appoint a Governing Board as the governing body of the Directed Fund.
+The Governing Board will be comprised of representatives from membership as outlined in "Exhibit B" of the Bedrock Business Utility Fund Charter.
 See [BBU Partnership Agreement](../gf_legal/contracts/bbu_partnership_agreement.docx).

 ## Bylaws
-The BoD is responsible for establishing and maintaining the governance framework for the operation and administration of the *Bedrock Business Utility ("BBU")* along with the bylaws for the Consortium.
+The Governing Board is responsible for establishing and maintaining the governance framework for the operation and administration of the *Bedrock Business Utility ("BBU")* along with the bylaws for the Consortium.
 See [BBU Partnership Agreement](../gf_legal/contracts/bbu_partnership_agreement.docx).